skrey/yellow-extensions/documentation/media.md

 `![Image](about/picture.jpg){.right}` shows the image `http://website/images/about/picture.jpg` with style `right`

-All files are served exactly as they are, if you need different resolutions add multiple files to your website.
+All files are served exactly as they are, if you need different resolutions use multiple images.

 Style sheets
 ------------
 You can customize your website with [CSS](http://en.wikipedia.org/wiki/CSS).
 There's an overall style for the entire website.
 It's possible for a page to use a different style.
-An individual style can be defined in the meta data of a page (Info), for example `Style:blogsite` uses the file `media/styles/blogsite.css`.
+An individual style can be defined in the meta data of a page (Info), for example `Style: blogsite` uses the file `media/styles/blogsite.css`.

 There are [Yellow themes](https://github.com/markseu/yellowcms-extensions/tree/master/themes) you can download.